fisherynwa/multi_pfa/README.txt

 	y - The nominal categorical outcome.
 Either a vector or a data matrix that consists of the outcome of multinomial (random) counts.

 	tval - A sequence of rejection thresholds.
 The program accepts default parameters.
-		   Please note: Since the program aims to execute multi-sample comparisons.
+		   Please note: Since the program executes multi-sample comparisons.
 		   'tval' accepts a list of sequences for each baseline-category comparison.
 		   In our example, we used a three-class outcome variable.
 		   To this end, in our script, we set two sequences for tvals.

 	reg - One needs to pick which linear estimator for the common factors.
 		  Here, there are two options "L2" or "L1".
-For more details, we refer to Equations (13) - (14).
+For more details, we refer to Equations (13) - (14) in the paper.

 	K - the number of common factors (see Equation (10) in the manuscript).
         One needs to specify the number of common factors for each logit.
 However, the program accepts default values.
-        Namely, one can run the software without an explicit choice.

       m - The subset of length m * p of the smallest (in absolute values) Z-statistics.
 	    Here, we recommend using either m = 0.9 or the default value.

-      A general recommendation: the user can run the script first with the default values.
+      A general recommendation: the user can run the script first based on the suggested default values.
        Afterward, based on the obtained results, the user can fine-tune the parameters for K and tval.

 	A plausible way to do so, for K, is a possible inspection of the obtained eigenvalues, i.e., to plot the eigenvalues.
 The software returns a list for each baseline-category logit.
 	 For example, in our data analysis, "multi.pfa.maldi$fdp_class.1_class.3$Lamba".
-	 The object lambda contains all related eigenvalues.
+	 The lambda object contains all related eigenvalues.

      Regarding the rejection thresholds, our practice shows that a promising way to select them by considering a huge grid of thresholds.